Winner of the New Statesman SPERI Prize in Political Economy 2016

 As a result of this and other similar articles, I have seen plenty of pieces from political commentators warning that the budget might ‘spook the bond market’.
 This suggestion, along with the accompanying language, is complete and utter nonsense.
 The idea that if Reeves wanted to borrow an extra £30 billion, say, the markets would refuse to lend that to the UK government is just ludicrous.
 Reeves will not bump up against any constraints from the bond market for anything she is realistically likely to do.

 What is possible is that a lot of extra borrowing might lead lenders to the UK government requiring a better interest rate.
 But this has little to do with supply and demand for UK government debt, and instead reflects expectations about what the Bank of England might do in the future (‘arbitrage’).
 If additional borrowing is associated with additional aggregate demand for UK goods, this will increase inflationary pressure, which in turn will mean the Bank keeps interest rates higher than they might otherwise have been.
-I discussed mechanism this in more detail here.
+I discussed the mechanism for this in more detail here.
 At the end if this post I briefly discuss what the inflationary impact of additional public investment might be.

 This is exactly what happened initially with the Truss fiscal event.
 With inflation high and rising, the Bank of England were raising interest rates because they thought that strong labour demand coupled with weak supply could make the impact of the energy and commodity price shock more persistent.
 A fiscal event that cut taxes would only add to aggregate demand, meaning that the Bank would have to raise short term interest even further.
 If short term interest rates are expected to rise, so will the longer term interest rates in the market for government debt.
 Markets didn’t stop buying government debt, but they made it clear they wanted a higher interest rate on this debt because short term interest rates were expected to be higher as a result of the fiscal event.